Central City Opera, General

 The Barber of Seville opens the Festival in Central City on June 29 and runs through July 27.
 Ned Rorem's operatic adaptation of Our Town is the second offering opening July 6 and running at the Opera House through July 28.

-Central City Opera Comes to Denver's Buell Theatre - August 6 to 11
+Denver Performing Arts Complex’s Buell Theatre - August 6 to 11

 Central City Opera comes to Denver for seven consecutive performances of Kern and Hammerstein II's Broadway classic musical, Show Boat at the Buell Theatre in the Denver Performing Arts Complex from Tuesday, Aug.
 6 to Sunday, Aug.
 11.

+Two and three pack subscriptions for the 2013 Festival are available now and offer the best discounts and seat selections with a savings of up to 25% off single ticket prices.
+Subscriptions start at $30.
+Single tickets, starting at $20, are also on sale now.
 In addition to its slate of operas for 2013, CCO will continue to present innovative initiatives that will engage a broader audience with exciting enhancements to the Festival experience.
 For more information and to purchase tickets, visit www.centralcityopera.org or call 303-292-6700.

 Celebrating its 81st year, Central City Opera is the nation's fifth-oldest opera company, located just 35 miles west of Denver in one of Colorado's official National Landmark Historic Districts.
 The company continues to present artistically excellent professional opera in its annual summer festival; to offer career-entry training to young singers; to produce education and community service programs; and to preserve and maintain the Opera House and 30 other Victorian-era properties.